cnsvr/CmpE160-projects/README.md

 # Cmpe160_Projects
 Java Object Oriented Programming Project

-# This is a program that handles the system of library.
+# This is a program that manages the library system.